What is the difference between a forward and a striker in soccer? Is there any?

 1-The Target man

-A target-man puts more pressure on the centre backs.
+A target man puts more pressure on the centre-backs.
 Because of their physical abilities, they disturb defenders all the time.
 They win high balls in the air and hold up the ball.

-A great example of a target-man is Olivier Giroud.
+A great example of a target man is Olivier Giroud.

 Keep in mind that this is not the only type of target man.
 Target men can also drag the centre back along with them and also run behind the defence by using their pace and power.

-A fabulous example here can be Lukaku.
+A fabulous example here is Lukaku.

 A target man is often associated with a smaller striker.